Your personal information will not be made available to anyone else, unless you tell us that we can share it, or the law says we need to.

 Visitors to our website

-When someone visits www.wakefield.ac.uk we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits our website, we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not allow us to identify anyone, so do not make, and do not allow Google to make, any attempt to find out who our visitors are.
+This information is only processed in a way which does not allow us to identify anyone, so we do not make, and do not allow Google to make, any attempt to find out who our visitors are.

-We use a third party provider, Campaign Monitor, to deliver our marketing emails.
+We use a third-party provider, Campaign Monitor, to deliver our marketing emails.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our email marketing.

 The data we share with Campaign Monitor to send you these emails could include an email address, title, name and the area of study that you’re interested in.